microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-M365group.md

 + A working Azure AD tenant with an Azure AD Premium P2 or EMS E5 license enabled.
 + An account in a different Azure AD tenant or a social identity that you can invite as a guest user (B2B user).
 + Sign in to [Microsoft Graph Explorer](https://developer.microsoft.com/graph/graph-explorer)  as a user in a global administrator role.
-+ Permission - For this tutorial, the following delegated permissions are needed: `User.Invite.All`, `AccessReview.ReadWrite.All`, `Group.ReadWrite.All`, `Directory.AccessAsUser.All`.
++ Permission - For this tutorial, the following delegated permissions are needed: `User.Invite.All`, `AccessReview.ReadWrite.All`, `Group.ReadWrite.All`, `User.ReadWrite.All`.

 To consent to the required permissions in Microsoft Graph Explorer:
 1. Click **Sign in to Graph Explorer** and sign in using the account that has a global administrator role.